Chicago Grand Opera Company: History

-After a season with no performances, the company was re-formed as the Chicago Opera Association, which ran from 1915–1921, and was re-constituted as the Chicago Civic Opera, which ran from 1921–1932.
+After a season with no performances, the company was re-formed as the Chicago Opera Association, which ran from 1915 to 1921, and was re-constituted as the Chicago Civic Opera, which ran from 1921 to 1932.

-Second company, 1933–35
+Second company, 1933–1935

 The second Chicago Grand Opera Company was an attempt to keep opera going in Chicago after the collapse of the Chicago Civic Opera in 1932.
 It produced three seasons of opera at the Civic Opera House from 1933 to 1935 before it too succumbed to financial difficulties.
 It was succeeded by the Chicago City Opera Company, 1936–1939, and then the Chicago Opera Company, 1940–1946.

-There was no resident opera company after that until 1954, when the Lyric Theatre of Chicago was established, and re-named Lyric Opera of Chicago two years later.
+There was no resident opera company after that until 1954, when the Lyric Theatre of Chicago was established, and renamed Lyric Opera of Chicago two years later.